akshatasProjects/JS-Algo-freeCodeCamp/JS-CalorieCounter/ReadMe.md

 - A for...of loop is used to iterate over elements in an iterable object like an array.
 The variable declared in the loop represents the current element being iterated over.

 - The Number constructor is a function that converts a value to a number.
 If the value cannot be converted, it returns NaN which stands for "Not a Number".

+- The toLowerCase() method.
+This method returns the calling string value converted to lower case.

+- Math.abs() is a built-in JavaScript method that will return the absolute value of a number.

+- .remove() method, which accepts a string representing the class to remove from the element.
+  ex: paragraphElement.classList.remove('hide');

+- Remember that document.querySelectorAll returns a NodeList, which is array-like but is not an array.
+However, the Array object has a .from() method that accepts an array-like and returns an array.
+This is helpful when you want access to more robust array methods

+- The difference between innerText and innerHTML is that innerText will not render HTML elements, but will display the tags and content as raw text.